normai/purpleterms/README.md

 The project got a bit inflated with files.
 Don't let this distract you.
  All that matters and all you need, is one single file: `terminal.js`.

-<a name="vision"></a>
-## Vision

-Today a terminal seems a toy.
-But still e.g. in Windows many system tasks are not available from Explorer, only from console.
-Why?
- Because computers natively do communicate in terms of commands.

-The word 'console' I find an even more concise designation for such box, than terminal, because it carries the term 'solid' in it.
-A console represents the system and must be extra reliable.
-If it wobbles, the system wobbles.

-'Solid' shall be the top keyword for PurpleTerms development.
-The next important keyword is '*dead simple*', from Terminal.js' original slogan.
-Dead simple for the library users, not necessarily for the library developers.

-Last not least, imagine speach recognition applied to the box, and out of nothing further interesting aspects show up.

 <a name="usage"></a>
 ## Usage